Health Information Management (HIM)

 HIM 410.
 Introduction to the Health Care System.
 3 hours.

-Overview of the U.S. Health Services System, including its organization and management, economic support system, health care workforce, and delivery system.
+Explores the U.S. healthcare system, including its evolution, structure, regulations, and professional roles.
+Students examine cost, access, quality, reimbursement, and apply statistics for decision-making and performance improvement.
 Course Information: Previously listed as HIM 310.
 Extensive computer use required.
 Meets eight weeks of the semester.
 Taught partially or fully online.
-Students must have an active UIC NetID with valid password and access to a computer and the Internet.

 HIM 432.
 Coding and Classification Systems.
 3 hours.